 It is imperative that your stove is "broken in" slowly.
-Soapstone requires "seasoning"; over-firing a new stove may cause soapstone to crack or may damage other stove parts.
-Moisture in the soapstone must be driven out slowly to minimize the "shock" to the stone of its first exposure to high firebox temperatures.
-In addition, the asbestos-free furnace cement must be cured slowly to ensure adequate sealing and bonding.
+Cast iron must be "seasoned"; over-firing a new stove may cause castings to crack or may damage other stove parts.
+Driving moisture out of the soapstone slowly minimizes the "shock" to the stone at its first exposure to high firebox temperatures.
+Also, curing the asbestos-free furnace cement slowly ensures adequate sealing and bonding.

-The bottom layer of soapstone in the firebox is intended to prevent thermal stress and should remain in place in the fire box at all times.
+The bottom layer of soapstone in your firebox is intended to prevent thermal stress and should remain in place in the firebox at all times.

-When you light your first fires, the wood stove will emit some smoke and fumes.
-This is normal "offgassing" of the paints and oils used when manufacturing the wood stove.
+When you light your first fires, the woodstove will emit some smoke and fumes.
+This is normal "offgassing" of the paint used when manufacturing the woodstove.
 If you find it necessary, open a few windows to vent your room.
 The smoke and fumes will usually subside after 10 to 20 minutes of operation.
 The odor and smoke will end once the stove is "cured".

-The first fires may produce other odors from impurities that exist in the area immediately surrounding the stove.
-Some of these impurities can be cleaning solvents, paint solvents, cigarettes, smoke, pet hair, dust, adhesives, a new carpet, and new textiles.
+The first few fires of the season may produce other odors from impurities that exist in the area immediately surrounding the stove.
+Some potential impurities are cleaning solvents, paint solvents, cigarette smoke, and soot from scented candles, pet hair, dust, adhesives, a new carpet, and new textiles.
 These odors will dissipate over time.
 You can alleviate these odors by opening a few windows or otherwise creating additional ventilation around your stove.
 If any odor persists, contact your dealer or an authorized service technician.